Commercial Bar Events & CPDs

 INTRODUCTIONS: Lucy Davis, Deputy Chair, CommBar IP/TP Section; Counsel, Victorian Bar

-CHAIR: Adrian Ryan SC, Senior Counsel, Victorian Bar
+CHAIR: Adrian Ryan SC, Victorian Bar

 PANEL: Members of the Intellectual Property National Practice Area of the Federal Court of Australia including National Coordinating Judges Justice Rofe and Justice Burley.